Helen

 Eyes: Brown

 Helen is an actor and writer, originally from Limerick, living in Dublin.
-Awarded Axis Assemble Artist 2022 and Pavilion Theatre Studio Residencies in 2022 & 2023, Helen undertook part-time training at the Gaiety School of Acting, a two year programme of devising & physical theatre with At Large Theatre Company and has attended the Blue Raincoat Winter academy in 2019 & 2022 where she undertook masterclasses in movement with Michael Keegan Dolan and voice with Marianne Le Tron & David Goldsworthy.
+Awarded Axis Assemble Artist 2022; Pavilion Theatre Studio Residencies in 2022 & 2023 and Mermaid Arts Centre GAP day in 2023.
+Helen undertook part-time training at the Gaiety School of IActing, a two year programme of devising & physical theatre with At Large Theatre Company, and regularly attends Blue Rain Coat Winter Academy.

-Recent work for film includes the role of Queen of the Hot Damn for independent American feature film, THE GLITCH AND THE GHOST directed by Zoe Quist.
+Recent work for film includes the role of Rachel in the short, DANCE LIKE SOMEONE IS WATCHING (Plainsong films) written and directed by Esosa Ighodaro.
+Queen of the Hot Damn for independent American feature film, THE GLITCH AND THE GHOST directed by Zoe Quist.
 This was filmed on location at Ardgillan Castle in late 2023.